cornernote/minetest-skyblock/README.txt

 ----------------------------------

+-- Level Achievement Block --

+Punch (short left click) to refresh your achievements.

+Dig (long left click) to respawn at a new location with new items.

+Open (right click) to view current achievements.

 -- Death Hurts --

-If you fall below skyblock.WORLD_BOTTOM you will lose all your items.
+If you fall below skyblock.WORLD_BOTTOM you will restart at a new spawn point.

 -- Tree Farm --